veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 Steve has a very [nice write-up of all of this](https://steveklabnik.com/writing/how-does-bluesky-work), with a beautiful ascii diagram.

-Al(most) all of the data streaming through each person's PDS is public, and enables the creation of [projects like](https://docs.bsky.app/showcase) the [Bluesky firehose as a screensaver](https://news.ycombinator.com/item?id=42159786), or goodfeeds, [surfacing feeds across the network.](https://goodfeeds.co/), or TikTok and I[Instagram-like apps.](https://bsky.app/profile/did:plc:24kqkpfy6z7avtgu3qg57vvl)   As you can imagine, the protocol then lends itself to a lot of nice experimentation (make sure to [check the TOS/Developer guidelines](https://bsky.social/about/support/community-guidelines) before you do so).
+Al(most) all of the data streaming through each person's PDS is public, and enables the creation of [projects like](https://docs.bsky.app/showcase) the [Bluesky firehose as a screensaver](https://news.ycombinator.com/item?id=42159786), or goodfeeds, [surfacing feeds across the network.](https://goodfeeds.co/), or TikTok and [Instagram-like apps.](https://bsky.app/profile/did:plc:24kqkpfy6z7avtgu3qg57vvl)   As you can imagine, the protocol then lends itself to a lot of nice experimentation (make sure to [check the TOS/Developer guidelines](https://bsky.social/about/support/community-guidelines) before you do so).

 # Let's find all the gists